enyone/blog/_drafts/2017-01-07-Randomness-in-Linux.md

 *There is that `push_to_pool()` function which is called from various locations in the kernel.
-I'm not going into details on this but will say that at least mouse movements and keyboard presses are used when pushing environment related random bits to pool.*
+I'm not going into details on this but will say that at least mouse movements and keyboard presses are used when pushing environment related true random bits into pool.*

 To check how much data is available in this pool:
 ```sh